LingyuLi-math/starter-academic/content/publication/cox/index.md

 Particularly, the nomogram was constructed to express the relationship between PRS and other clinical information on the discovery dataset.
 The PRS was also verified on 1848 BRCA patients of ten external validation datasets or collected cohorts.

-*Results*: The nomogram highlighted that the importance of PRS in guiding significance for the prognosis of BRCA patients.
+Results: The nomogram highlighted that the importance of PRS in guiding significance for the prognosis of BRCA patients.
 In addition, the PRS of 301 normal samples and 306 tumor samples from five independent datasets showed that it is significantly higher in tumors than in normal tissues ($P<0.05$).
 The protein expression profiles of the three genes, i.e., \textsl{ADRB1}, \textsl{SAV1} and \textsl{TSPAN14},
 involved in the PRS model demonstrated that the latter two genes are more strongly stained in tumor specimens.
 More importantly, external validation illustrated that the high-risk group has worse survival than the low-risk group ($P<0.05$) in both internal and external validations.

-*Conclusions*: The proposed pipelines of detecting and validating prognostic biomarker genes for BRCA are effective and efficient.
+Conclusions: The proposed pipelines of detecting and validating prognostic biomarker genes for BRCA are effective and efficient.
 Moreover, the proposed PRS is very promising as an important indicator for judging the prognosis of BRCA patients.
 # Summary.
 An optional shortened abstract.
-summary: In this work, we provide a computational method of connected network-regularized logistic regression (CNet-RLR) for discovering biomarkers of uterine corpus endometrial carcinoma (UCEC) from genomics data.
+summary: In this work, we provide a computational method of regularized Cox proportional hazards models (CoxReg) for detecting prognostic biomarkers of breast cancer (BRCA) from genomics data.
 tags: []

 # Display this page in the Featured widget?